Cost of Living in Pennsylvania

 Definitions of “comfortable” vary, so it’s impossible to say how much money you’d need to earn to feel comfortable in Pennsylvania (or anywhere else, for that matter).

-While everyone’s definition of “comfortable” is different, on a nationwide level, Pennsylvania might be a relatively easy place to get by on a moderate salary.
-Case in point: Its U.S. News and World Report Affordability Ranking is relatively friendly at 15, and, as mentioned above, MERIC slots it at a middling 27th in the nation.
+Compared to many other states, though, Pennsylvania might be a relatively easy place to get by on a moderate salary.
+Case in point: The U.S. News and World Report Affordability Ranking puts it at No. 26, and, as mentioned above, MERIC slots it at 24th in the nation.

-If you’re looking to get by as cheaply as possible in Pennsylvania, though — or anywhere, for that matter — a lot of it has to do with where you settle.
+But to get by as cheaply as possible in Pennsylvania — or anywhere, for that matter — a lot of it has to do with where you settle.

 What Cities Have Low Cost of Living in Pennsylvania?